zlalvani/relgen/README.md

 ![relgen](./assets/relgen.png)
 ---

-> Meaningful release summaries, PR descriptions, labeling, and more—on autopilot. 🤖
+> Code reviews, release summaries, PR descriptions, labeling, and more—on autopilot. 🤖

-**relgen** is an AI-powered developer tool that streamlines your release management and documentation workflow.
-It automatically generates high-quality release summaries, PR descriptions, and issue labels by analyzing your codebase and version control history.
+**relgen** is an AI-powered developer tool that streamlines your development workflow through automated code reviews, release management, and documentation.
+It analyzes your codebase and version control history to provide intelligent PR reviews, generate high-quality release summaries, create PR descriptions, and automate issue labeling.

+Getting started is simple - just install with npm/pnpm/yarn and run a single command.
+No complex configuration required, though you can customize everything from templates to LLM providers if you want to.

 ## Features

 - 🤖 AI-powered content generation:
+  - Automated PR reviews against custom rules
   - Release summaries with customizable perspectives (marketing, engineering, product, leadership)
   - Smart PR descriptions with complexity analysis
   - Automated issue and PR labeling
   - Contribution attribution and analysis
 - 🔄 Smart GitHub integration for PR and issue context
 - 🎯 Linear integration for ticket tracking
-- ⚡ Support for multiple LLM providers (OpenAI, Anthropic)
+- ⚡ Support for multiple LLM providers (OpenAI, Anthropic, Deepseek)
 - 🛠️ Customizable templates and prompts
 - 📦 Scriptable with bash (via the relgen CLI) or typescript (via @relgen/core)